mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * can be case-sensitive (toggle button in popup)
 * can only find whole words (toggle button in popup)
   * ex. when enabled, "class" does not match "className"
-* to search only in current file, press cmd-f
+* to search only in current file, press ctrl-f (cmd-f)
-* to search all files in current workspace, press cmd-F of select "View...Search"
+* to search all files in current workspace, press ctrl-F (cmd-F) of select "View...Search"
 * click left and right arrows in popup to move to previous and next matches